 Not every facility can handle this ingredient.
 If you're serious about launching a Vitamin K gummy, look for a partner with:

-At KorNutra, we've invested in all of the above because we know the difference between a successful launch and a recall is hidden in the details most manufacturers overlook.
-A Vitamin K gummy done right looks good, tastes good, and-most importantly-delivers exactly what it promises every single time.
+At KorNutra, we've invested in all of the above because we know the line between a successful launch and a recall lives in the details most manufacturers overlook.
+A Vitamin K gummy done right looks good, tastes good, and—above all—delivers exactly what it promises, every time.

 Ready to tackle the sticky challenge?
 We'd love to talk formulation.